 The original released version is spoken in German.
 The actors spoke a variety of languages on set (including English), and the lines had to be re-recorded in post-production in the final language.
-Because of this, the dubbed English version is preferred by some.
 See more »

 Aguirre, Der Zorn Gottes (Lacrime Di Re)

 AGUIRRE: THE WRATH OF GOD (Werner Herzog - West Germany 1972).

 Herzog's daring and unconventional approach in film-making is something very few filmmakers can match.
 Due to the incredible hardships while filming on location in the Amazonian jungle, the myth surrounding AGUIRRE has almost outgrown the virtues of the film itself and over the years it has become an almost integral part when (re)viewing this film, even more so since Herzog's documentary MY BEST FIEND (1999) was released about his relationship with "best enemy" and star in many of his films, Klaus Kinski.

 A mesmerizing exploration of human obsession based on the diaries of Gaspar de Varvajal, a monk who accompanied Gonzalez Pizarro (half-brother of the brutal conqueror of the Incas) and died during the expedition, the film chronicles Pizarro's 1560 Peruvian expedition in search of the legendary city of gold, El Dorado.
 When the expedition is faltering by the difficult terrain, Pizarro decides to send a small party ahead to determine if exploration should continue.
 Though Don Pedro de Ursua (Ruy Guerra) is put in charge, he is soon challenged by the ambitious fanatical Aguirre (Klaus Kinski), who against all odds wants the journey to continue, with catastrophic consequences.